 Ernst & Young (EY), one of the big four accounting firms, recently released Nightfall.
 The protocol enables private transactions on the Ethereum smart contract platform.
 What’s so fascinating about the release is that EY spent more than $1 million developing Nightfall and then they released it for free to the Ethereum community.

-It’s hard to think of another time when a cutthroat consulting firm gave away a million dollars’ worth of something for free.
+It’s hard to think of another time when a cutthroat consulting firm gave away a millions dollars’ worth of something for free.
 Actions speak louder than words, and this commitment shows that EY believes that Ethereum has a strong chance of being adopted globally.
 While the cryptocurrency is still in its childhood and many technical hurdles remain, the Ethereum Enterprise Alliance proves that there is a huge potential for businesses and blockchains to work together.
 Supply chain management will no doubt play a role in that.

 How Blockchain Works in Supply Chain